What is meant by terrorism? What do you think are the reasons? Have you thought about its impacts and what are its solution?Read further to know more.

 The following are the various types of terrorism.

-Ethno-Nationalist Terrorism
+Ethno-Nationalist

 According to Daniel Byman, ethnic terrorism is the premeditated use of violence by a subnational ethnic group to further its cause.
 Such violence typically aims at either the establishment of a separate State or elevating one ethnic group above another.

-Activities by Tamil nationalist groups in Srilanka are an example of Ethno-Nationalist terrorism.
+Activities by Tamil nationalist groups in Sri Lanka are an example of Ethno-Nationalist terrorism.

 Religious

 Hoffman claims that those who engage in terrorism who are either wholly or partially driven by religious imperative view violence as a sacramental or heavenly responsibility.
-Religious terrorism is more destructive in nature because it adopts different justifications and modes of legitimization than other terrorist organizations.
+Religious terrorism is more destructive because it adopts different justifications and modes of legitimization than other terrorist organizations.

 Ideology oriented